Some posts contain compensated links. Please read this disclaimer for more info.

-Zadar and their cooperation with Ryanair allow it to keep its title as a top destination in its own right.
+Zadar and their cooperation with Ryanair allow it to keep its title as a top destination.
 Lonely Planet named it in the top 10 cities in Europe, and New York Times put it on their list of 52 must-see places in 2019.
 Just as many people who fly to Zadar, however, do so for onward journeys to Split, Dubrovnik and the islands.
 All you need to know about Zadar Airport.

 With EU entry on July 1, 2013, things changed.
 An EU visa requirement for Russians killed a very lucrative business.
 Pula was forced to diversify, and diversify it has!
 Almost double the traffic of just five years ago, and with a much more diverse destination portfolio.
 All of that happened before the pandemic, and these days Pula Airport is struggling to get their schedule set for the 2021 tourist season.
 Here is how you will find Pula Airport these days.

 Three of Croatia’s nine official airports lies on islands, and that includes Rijeka Airport, which lies on Krk.

 Just 20 minutes away by car from the city, Rijeka Airport is growing in importance (and routes!).
-With Rijeka named as the European City of Culture during the first half of 2020, during the most unfortunate times.
+Rijeka held the title of the European City of Culture during the first half of 2020, during the most unfortunate times.
 All you need to know about Rijeka Airport.

 Eastern Croatia is served by Osijek, the main city in Slavonia, which lies on the Danube halfway between Zagreb and Belgrade.